 At Home Gym experts we love a bargain.
 But we also HATE cheap, wobbly gym gear.
 Before thinking of heading to eBay, or hunting down some used gym equipment, you might want to take a look at some of the cheap multi-gyms you get new around the UK.
 This guide will take an in-depth look at some of the better low-cost all-in-one machines out there in the interwebs, weighing up their pros and cons.

-We set a budget friendly £400 for this guide and set out on a hunt of the web to find the best possible home gyms for that price range.
+Inm this guide we’re also on the hunt for a multi-gym that will go easy on the wallet too.
 If you’re shopping for your new home gym on a shoe-string, this guide is for you.

-In this guide we’ll be looking for some home gym equipment that fits the categories below…
+For the purposes of this training gear round-up, we’ll be looking for some home gym equipment that fits the categories below:

 - Has it’s own adjustable weight stack